getsentry/FaultOrdering/README.md

 Create a UI testing target using XCUITest.
 Add the package dependency to your Xcode project using the URL of this repository (https://github.com/getsentry/FaultOrdering).
 Add `FaultOrderingTests` and `FaultOrdering` as a dependency of your new UI test target.

-## Usage

-This is a multi-step process:

-1. Generate a linkmap file for your main app
-2. Copy that linkmap file into the UI test bundle resources
-3. Setup and run the UI test, which then outputs the final order file

 ### Generating the linkmap

-To use this package you'll need to generate a linkmap for your main app binary.
+To use this package you'll need to tell Xcode to generate a linkmap for your main app binary.
 In your app's Xcode target, set the following build settings:

 ```
 LD_GENERATE_MAP_FILE = YES